Interface IDbCommandInterceptor

 This method is still called if an interceptor suppressed execution of a command in ReaderExecutingAsync(DbCommand, CommandEventData, InterceptionResult<DbDataReader>, CancellationToken).

-is the result returned by ReaderExecutingAsync(DbCommand, CommandEventData, InterceptionResult<DbDataReader>, CancellationToken).
+In this case, result is the result returned by ReaderExecutingAsync(DbCommand, CommandEventData, InterceptionResult<DbDataReader>, CancellationToken).

 ValueTask<DbDataReader> ReaderExecutedAsync(DbCommand command, CommandExecutedEventData eventData, DbDataReader result, CancellationToken cancellationToken = default)